Above: expensive flats in the new Dalston Square loom behind old accommodation at the junction

 Asked about the Hackney property market, Kristjan Byfield, a founder of Shoreditch letting agent Base Property Specialists, told Loving Dalston that the boost was caused by several factors, including the growing popularity of prime areas such as Shoreditch, where demand and value continue to climb.
 “The area profile has also been raised enormously by the Olympics and the regeneration programme, making it attractive both for residential home-occupiers and international investors.

-The uncertainty around the euro has also seen vast sums of money invested in the London property market and Hackney was a target area for many.”
+Uncertainty about the euro has also attracted big money to the London property market “and Hackney was a target area for many”.
 Byfield warned, however, that there were questions over what was next for the market.
 Prices in many parts of London were now higher than the peak of the property market in 2007 before the crash, despite mortgages still being harder to get than before.

 He said: “In the short term, up to five years, I think the East London property market faces turbulence.”
 After the 2012 summer Olympics, a large volume of both sales and rental property was likely to be put on the market.